walydalami09/walydalami09/README.md

 # Hi 👋, I'm Walyd

-Engineering student at ISEP, working at the Conseil Départemental de la Seine-Saint-Denis.
+Engineering student at ISEP, currently working at the Conseil Départemental de la Seine-Saint-Denis.

-Projects in data engineering and machine learning.
+Interested in data engineering and data science.

 ---

 ## Contact